Introduction

 We are pleased to present you our new REST API.
 At the begining of this documentation we would like to give you some general informations about this API:

-1. It's based on specification.
+1. It's based on JSONAPI specification.
 We hope that following the rules of this specification will make our API easy to understand.

-2. This documentation is generated from swagger file - written in
+2. This documentation is generated from swagger file - written in OpenAPI 3.0.2 Specification

 3. This API always accept application/json format at the API input and always return the same format as output.